About Glen Echo Park

-Glen Echo Park is one of the finest cultural resources in Montgomery County.
-It is home to 14 resident artists and arts organizations, a thriving social dance program, a restored 1921 Dentzel Carousel, two award-winning children's theaters, weekend drop-in art programs for children, numerous art studios and galleries, a nature program, and hundreds of classes in visual and performing arts, including ceramics, painting, photography, glass, music, dance, and more.
+Glen Echo Park is one of the finest cultural resources in the Washington, DC area.
+It is home to 14 resident artists and arts organizations, a thriving social dance program, a restored 1921 Dentzel Carousel, two award-winning children's theaters, a weekend drop-in art program for children, numerous art studios and galleries, a nature program, and hundreds of classes in visual and performing arts, including ceramics, painting, photography, glass, music, dance, and more.
 These activities, as well as free summer concerts, festivals, and special events bring thousands of visitors to the Park each year.

 In 2002, the National Park Service transferred management of the Park to Montgomery County, which in turn created the Glen Echo Park Partnership for Arts and Culture, a new nonprofit, to oversee the Park’s arts programs and historic facilities.

 From 2003 to 2010, extensive renovations of the Park's facilities took place under the direction of Montgomery County and the National Park Service with input from the Partnership and resident organizations.
 These renovations were funded with major federal, state, and county resources as well as private donations.
 Renovations included: the Spanish Ballroom, the Dentzel Carousel, the Puppet Co.
 Playhouse, the Arcade building, the Yellow Barn, Adventure Theatre, the Candy Corner, the Chautauqua Tower, the Ballroom Annex, and the Caretaker's Cottage.